Podman has gone 1.0!

 A few of the biggest changes from Podman 1.0.0 include:

-• Added the podman play kube command, which creates Podman pods based on Kubernetes pod YAML.
+command, which creates Podman pods based on Kubernetes pod YAML. - The

-• The podman run and podman create commands now support the --init flag, to run a minimal init process in the container.
+flag, to run a minimal init process in the container. - Added the

 As always, please visit our release notes on GitHub to see the full changelog.